huaweicloud/terraform-provider-huaweicloud/docs/resources/cc_connection.md

 * `enterprise_project_id` - (Optional, String) The enterprise project id of the cloud connection.
   Value 0 indicates the default enterprise project.

+* `tags` - (Optional, Map) Specifies the key/value pairs to associate with the cloud connection.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: